 Then they discard us like we meant nothing to them.
 Why do they do this?
 The word discard means to get rid of something that is no longer of use to us.
 They throw you away in the cruellest and calculated way often as they have a new supply that they can use.
-To a narcissist, we are an appliance, and when they believe we are faulty or no longer serving them, the discard us, as we would a broken toaster.
+To a narcissist, we are an appliance, and when they believe we are faulty or no longer serving them, they discard us, as we would a broken toaster.

 The discard is also done hideously; they often move straight on and flaunt the new partner any way they can, giving us no closure.
 Any relationship breakup is painful; people who are not narcissistic can act out in hurtful ways.
-With narcissists, there is a behaviour pattern from idealisation, devaluation, discard smear campaigns and most Hoover.
+With narcissists, there is a behavioural pattern from idealisation, devaluation, discard smear campaigns and most Hoover.
 There often is vindictiveness throughout the relationship with a narcissist, and this most often not always continues after the relationship has ended.
 Some will cut us off completely, and some will continue to contact us and give us the beliefs we could get back together.
 Some play hideous games.
 They most often want to humiliate and destroy us after the discard, with more lies and smear campaigns as they protect themselves from releasing the shame by playing the victim or the hero to others yet never the villain.
 The actual victim is usually left deep in depression with anxiety and fears running deep, most often blaming themselves, while the narcissistic person swans into the sunset with your self-esteem, self-love, self-trust, life, home and belongings in tatters.
-They might threaten you, stalk you, intimated you any way they can, provoke you any way they can.
+They might threaten you, stalk you, intimate you any way they can, provoke you any way they can.
 They will use all your weaknesses and fears against you.

 They discard for a few reasons.
 The main one is they’ve usually found an easier source of supply.